wrandelshofer/UuidNCName/README.md

 An <a id="UUID"/>`UUID` is a 128-bit unsigned integer in big-endian order.<br>

-These 128-bits are structured into fields.
+`UUID`s are structured into fields.
 The field layout depends on the version and variant of a `UUID`.
 For the purpose of the NCName formats, we overlay the following fields over the `UUID`.